 Don’t you just hate having to do repetitive work?
 It’s one of the things that frustrates me the most, because I know there has to be an easier or more efficient way of doing these tasks, so I can spend my time on more important things.

-I just needed to take a step back and learn how to use tools to help me.
-More specifically - I learned how to use Large Language Models properly with ‘Prompt Engineering’ and it changed everything.
+Which is why a few years back, I decided to learn how to use Large Language Models properly with ‘Prompt Engineering’ and it changed everything.

 In this guide I’ll cover what Prompt Engineering actually is, how it works, the most exciting reason why I think you should learn it outside of the huge salaries, and more!